- Vendor Eligibility

 (e) Conviction.
 Means a conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of no contest.

 (f) Conditional Responsibility Determination.
-Means a decision by the Director of GSD allowing a vendor to be eligible to receive Bank Group contract awards and to bid on Bank Group solicitations, provided that conditions and obligations prescribed by the Bank Group in an administrative agreement are met.
+Means a decision by the Vice President, Budget, Performance Review and Strategic Planning (BPS) allowing a vendor to be eligible to receive World Bank Group contract awards and to bid on World Bank Group solicitations, provided that conditions and obligations prescribed by the World Bank Group in an administrative agreement are met.

 (g) Corrupt practice.
 Means the offering, giving, receiving or soliciting, directly or indirectly, of anything of value to influence improperly the actions of another party.

 (h) Fraudulent practice.
 Means any act or omission, including a misrepresentation, that knowingly or recklessly misleads, or attempts to mislead a party to obtain a financial or other benefit or to avoid an obligation.